NMS Sublocotenent Ghiculescu: Service

 During World War II, her armament was increased.
 Her two 100 mm naval guns were supplemented by four 20 mm anti-aircraft guns.
 She also retained her two 400 mm depth charge throwers.
 She had 3 identical sisters which also served during the war: Dumitrescu, Stihi and Lepri Remus.
 Lepri Remus was fitted with mine rails and converted to minelayer.

 She escorted a total of 17 Axis convoys in the Black Sea.

 On 1 October 1942, the Soviet M-class submarine M-118 attacked and sank the German transport ship Salzburg, which was carrying on board 2,000 Soviet prisoners of war.
 After attacking, the submarine was located by a German BV138C flying boat, and Sublocotenent Ghiculescu together with sister ship Stihi Eugen were sent to the scene.
 The two Romanian gunboats attacked the Soviet submarine with depth-charges, sinking her with all hands.

 On 18 April 1944, during the evacuation of the Crimea, the Soviet Leninets-class submarine L-6 was sunk with depth charges near Sevastopol by the Sublocotenent Ghiculescu, aided by the German submarine chaser UJ-104.

 During the night of 27 April, a convoy escorted by the Romanian gunboat Sublocotenent Ghiculescu, the German submarine hunter UJ-115, one R-boat, two KFK naval trawlers and 19 MFPs (including the Romanian PTA-404 and PTA-406) engaged the Soviet G-5-class motor torpedo boats TKA-332, TKA-343 and TKA-344, after the three attacked and damaged the German submarine hunter UJ-104.
-Ghiculescu opened fire with tracer rounds, enabling the entire escort group to locate the two Soviet MTBs and open fire.
+Ghiculescu opened fire with starshell rounds, enabling the entire escort group to locate the two Soviet MTBs and open fire.
 TKA-332 was hit and sunk.

 She was captured by Soviet forces in September 1944 and was commissioned as Angara.
 In October 1945, she was returned to Romania and served as a survey vessel until 2002.